-Plasma concentrations of PF-07853578 will be listed and summarized descriptively by dose (and fasting condition and formulation, if appropriate) and nominal PK sampling time.
-Individual participant and median profiles of the plasma concentration-time data will be plotted by dose (and fasting condition and formulation, if appropriate) using actual (for individual) and nominal (for median) times respectively.
+Plasma concentrations of PF-07293893 will be listed and summarized descriptively by dose (formulation and fasting condition, if appropriate) and nominal PK sampling time.
+Individual participant and median profiles of the plasma concentration-time data will be plotted by dose (formulation and fasting condition, if appropriate) using actual (for individual) and nominal (for median) times respectively.
 Median profiles will be presented on both linear and log scales.

-The plasma PK parameters will be summarized descriptively by dose (and fasting condition and formulation, if appropriate) as applicable.
-Dose-normalized AUC{inf}, AUC{last}, and C{max} will be plotted against dose (and fasting condition and formulation, if appropriate) using box-and-whisker plots, and will include individual participant values and the geometric means for each dose.
-These plots will be used to understand the relationship between the PK parameters and dose (and fasting condition and formulation, if appropriate).
+The plasma PK parameters will be summarized descriptively by dose (formulation and fasting condition, if appropriate) as applicable.
+Dose-normalized AUC{inf}, AUC{last}, and C{max} will be plotted against dose (formulation and fasting condition, if appropriate) using a logarithmic scale, and will include individual participant values and the geometric means for each dose.
+These plots will be used to understand the relationship between the PK parameters and dose (formulation and fasting condition, if appropriate).

-If the food effect is assessed, a mixed effects ANOVA will be performed separately on the natural log transformed AUC{inf}, AUC{last}, and C{max} (dose-normalized prior to analysis, if appropriate) with fasting condition included as a fixed effect and participant as a random effect.
-Further details of this analysis will be provided in the SAP.
+If the formulation and/or food effect is assessed, a mixed effects ANOVA will be performed separately on the natural log transformed AUC{inf}, AUC{last}, and C{max} (dose-normalized prior to analysis, if appropriate) with formulation and/or fasting condition included as a fixed effect and participant as a random effect.
+Further details of this analysis will be provided in the SAP, where modifications to the model may be outlined depending on dosing schema implemented.